Search This Blog

 The new bells were rung in the new church in February 1835, some months after the church had re opened.
 These first bell ringers were honoured on the 60th anniversary of the occasion with a special bell peel in their honour.
 The ringers were William Truss (later landlord of the Two Brewers), William Smith (tailor of the High Street), town crier Jeffrey Truss, John Smith (cabinet maker of High Street), Thomas Coster (carpenter and lock keeper), Thomas Rosewell, (fisherman), George Creswell, (Swan landlord, farmer, timber merchant and barge owner) and Richard Davis (pork butcher and parish constable).

 The Chapel that gave Chapel Street it's name is of uncertain location.
 But a possible discovery of part of it was at least previously visible under a house in Spittal Street in the first half of the 20thc.
 A mention is made of a "crypt" with vaulted ceiling under this house but much pre-dating it, in a passing comment by former Marlow antique dealer Jane Toller in her book "Discovering Antiques".
 Jane and husband Charles lived at the Old Vicarage in the High Street in the 1930s.
 The "crypt" was under a front room of the Spittal Street property.
 It may be (if from the right period at all) associated with the hospital of St Thomas that gave Spittal Street it's name.
+Another even more likely hint of the chapel remains were seen at the Rookery.
+It was here in 1877 it was reported that workman digging foundations for the new range of stables had discovered numerous interesting items which were believed to have come from the Hermitage / Chapel.
+These included some 11th century silver coins, a silver seal, a stone "mantelpiece" and parts of several stone columns.

 Written and researched by Kathryn Day.